pycroscopy/pycroscopy/docs/faq.rst

 You can contribute in numerous ways including but not limited to:

-* Writing translators to convert data from proprietary formats to the pycroscopy format - We are missing some for Park Systems, Bruker, Anasys AFMs and certain electron microscopy formats.
+* Writing ``translators`` to convert data from proprietary formats to the pycroscopy format
 * Writing image processing, signal processing code, functional fitting, etc.

-Our current efforts are focussed on `making pycroscopy substantially more robust and user-friendly <https://github.com/pycroscopy/pycroscopy/blob/master/ToDo.rst#v-1-0-goals>`_.
-We could certainly use your help there too.
 Send us an email at pycroscopy@gmail.com or a message on our `slack group <https://pycroscopy.slack.com/>`_.

 Can you add my code to pycroscopy?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~